dextr-cloud/dextr-docs/docs/_pages/troubleshooting.md

 ***Data Collection Guidance***

-When reporting issues with Dextr, it's helpful to collect and provide the following details so that we may be more responsive in addressing your concerns:
+When reporting issues with ConnectPath, it's helpful to collect and provide the following details so that we may be more responsive in addressing your concerns:
 - Agent Name(s)
 - Agent Location/Type of Location/Type of Internet Connection
 - Dates/Times of Issue(s)